sigcsets/sigcse2022/pages/schedule_index.md

 </style>
 Last update: {{ "now" | date: "%A, %B %d, %Y" }}

-For full details of the program, please download the <a href="assets/pdf/program.pdf">Full Program PDF</a>.
+For full details of the program, please download the <a href="/assets/pdf/program.pdf">Full Program PDF</a>.
 <br>
 For full details about the workshops, please visit the <a href="/schedule/workshops">Workshops Page</a>.

 <br>
+1. All times shown are Eastern Standard Time (EST).
+2. All rooms shown are in the Rhode Island Convention Center unless otherwise indicated.
-1. The following program does not reflect any recent changes where authors have changed their presentation modes, or submission-related information such as title, author names, and affiliations.
+3. The following program does not reflect any recent changes where authors have changed their presentation modes, or submission-related information such as title, author names, and affiliations.
 Such changes will be updated periodically betweeen now and the start of the Technical Symposium.
-2. For each entry, there are day, time, and room assigned.
+4. For each entry, there are day, time, and room assigned.
 The day and time assignments should be correct and final, whereas the room assignment process is still on-going.

 We thank you for your patience with us as we nagivate the complexities associated with the hybrid design of this conference while adjusting to the evolving pandemic situation.
-If you have any questions, please do not hesitate to contact the Program Co-Chairs (Judy, Leen-Kiat, and Brian) at program@sigcse2022.org.
+If you have any questions, please do not hesitate to contact the Program Co-Chairs (Judy, Leen-Kiat, and Brian) at <a href="mailto:program@sigcse2022.org">program@sigcse2022.org</a>.

 {% assign day = "Wednesday" %}
-<div class="block_header">{{day}}</div>
+<div class="block_header">{{day}}, March 2</div>
 {% for session in site.data.program[day] %}
 <div class="element-item card" style="width: 100%">
   <div class="container">
     <h3>{{session.name}}</h3>
-    <span class="alert-box">{{day}} / {{ session.time }} in {{ session.room}} </span>
+    <span class="alert-box">{{day}} March 2 / {{ session.time }} in {{ session.room}} </span>
         {% for submission in session.subsessions %}
             <strong>{{submission}}</strong><br>
         {% endfor %}